Resources

 • Provide a Heated Area to Outdoor Dogs

-Providing a heated, protected area for your dog to warmup in is not necessarily a difficult task.
-Dog houses can be equipped with simple heaters and lamps ONLY when secured properly and used in a non-hazardous manner.
-You also can provide a heated mat to the floor of your dog house, or, if your dog has access to a shed or building, keep it at a warmer temp with a garage heater– of which many different designs and options exist.
+Providing a heated, protected area for your dog to warm up in is not necessarily a difficult task.
+Dog houses can be equipped with simple heaters and lamps only when secured properly and used in a non-hazardous manner.
+You can also provide a heated mat to the floor of your doghouse, or, if your dog has access to a shed or building, keep it at a warmer temperature with a garage heater—of which many different designs and options exist.

-Dog houses are easy to insulate with newspaper, foam, or housing insulation, and you can easily layer the floor with straw, cedar and pine shaving, and old blankets or dog beds.
-Plus, by doing so you provide a more comfortable area to lay in.
+Dog houses are easy to insulate with newspaper, foam, or housing insulation, and you can easily layer the floor with straw, cedar and pine shavings, and old blankets or dog beds.
+Plus, by doing so, you provide a more comfortable area to lay in.

 • Consider a Dog Coat or Sweater